Multiply matrices with numbers or variables, with step-by-step solutions.

 3 | 9 |

-The transpose of a product is the product of the transposes in reverse order:
+The transpose of a product equals the product of the transposes in reversed order.

 3D transformations (rotation, scaling, translation) are represented as matrix operations.
 Games and animation rely heavily on matrix multiplication.

 Neural networks use matrix multiplication for both forward and backward propagation.
-Weight matrices transform input data.
+Weight matrices transform input data through layers.

 Matrix operations are used in encryption algorithms like Hill cipher.
 Secret keys are often represented as matrices.